hegoimanzano/ICASCM2025/03_lammps_input.md

 # pair_coeff    * * 0.0 3.0     # <-- PON tus parámetros reales
 ```

 **3. Simulation Control** Now we start the simulation.
 In any MD simulations there are at least two stpes.
 First, an **equilibration period**, in which our system adapts to the desidered thermodynamic conditions.
-The equilibration time is system-specific, and depends on your initial simulation protocol, how you build your simulation box, the force field, the final thermodynamic conditions, etc. For example, AND GIVE EXAMPLEs

 ```
 # ---------- FAST EQUILIBRATION ----------